 Taxation was on my list, but it really never stood a chance.

 Deloitte may be a hugely successful company, but it is immediately apparent that the projects Alexia finds most exciting are those that are not only about the bottom line.
 “I’ve probably vetted about 300 projects and a lot of them are ways for people to make money through Initial Coin Offerings but don’t solve fundamental problems in our society or contribute to our global advancement.
-I am fascinated by companies that also meet social impact objectives, and this has drawn me back to my previous work, which is in emerging markets like the Caribbean and
+I am fascinated by companies that also meet social impact objectives, and this has drawn me back to my previous work, which is in emerging markets like the Caribbean and Africa, because companies are often solving problems that have an impact in the day-to-day lives of the average person.”

 One such project is Bitland, which is working towards a blockchain-based solution to land injustice in Africa.
 “I met them at the inaugural Blockchain Africa Conference in Uganda and we decided that I would buy a plot of land, the title of which would be secured on their blockchain, as a demonstrative pilot project to the government.”